 Click here for definition of preposition in Oxford learner’s dictionary.

-Prepositions are classified into following categories: Simple Prepositions, Double Prepositions, Compound Prepositions, Phrasal prepositions, Participle Prepositions and Detached Prepositions..
+There are several types of prepositions such as: Simple Prepositions, Double Prepositions, Compound Prepositions, Phrasal prepositions, Participle Prepositions, Disguised preposition, and Detached Prepositions.

 1. Simple Prepositions: